Article - Insurance

 (2) If a certificate holder pays the applicable renewal fee before the certificate of authority expires, the certificate of authority remains in effect until the Commissioner renews or refuses to renew the certificate of authority.

-(e) (1) An insurer shall mail a renewal application and the applicable renewal fee on or before June 30.
+(e) (1) An insurer shall mail, or send by electronic means in accordance with § 2–116 of this article, a renewal application and the applicable renewal fee on or before June 30.
 An insurer that fails to renew its certificate of authority on or before June 30 may forfeit:

 (i) $500 for each day from July 1 through July 10;